OpenShift-Z/openliberty-operator-ocpz/README.md

 # openliberty-operator-ocpz
-Using the OpenLiberty Operator in Openshift on IBM Z
+Using the Open Liberty Operator in Openshift on IBM Z

 # Overview